xorcery/Imuless/README.md

  - On publish of the node with the Imuless property editor, the NodeJs lessc process runs.
  - Supports multisite setups.

+### Install

+This is a raw new package and is therefore not installable via the usual channels (NuGet/Umbraco Package).

+To manually install:
+- Build the solution and drop in your bin.
+You may also simply download the current release DLL.
+- Add an `Imuless` folder to your `App_Plugins`.
+Then drop in the property editor contents (css, js, views, manifest).
+- Ensure you add all web.config options described below.
+- Configure your `imulus.config.js` file in the newly created `Imuless` folder.
+Make sure to name your JSON alias exactly like your Less vars.
+- Add `<link>` tag that points to `/css/<currentDomain>.css`.
+- Setup your Less file structure as described below.

 ### File Structure

 The image below shows an example Less file structure, this can be configured to use a different via the web.config: